 Ask your teen to identify something they really want that’s achievable in a reasonable period of time.

 Not only will they feel proud when they succeed—the positive experience will help them grasp the concepts involved in saving money.
-After that, it will be easier for them to save for something bigger.
+After that, it will be easier for them to plan for something bigger.

 4. Be open and acknowledge the emotional aspect